 Russet potatoes are often considered the best choice for mashed potatoes and other recipes for several reasons:

-While other varieties like Yukon Gold can also make delicious mashed potatoes and may be preferred for certain recipes, russet potatoes often come out on top for their fluffy texture and ability to absorb flavors.
+While other varieties like Yukon Gold can also make delicious mashed potatoes and may be preferred for certain recipes, russet potatoes often come out on top for their airy texture and ability to absorb flavors.

 Why Bother Measuring the Water and Salt?